 Visit the Culloden Battlefield, a historical site with an interactive visitor centre that lies at the heart of the “Jacobite Country.”

-This is a mid-level accommodation, usually in a family-run guest house.
+Bed & Breakfast: This is a mid-level accommodation, usually in a family-run guest house.
 The rate includes breakfast, and you can request single, double or family rooms.
-Reservations for a single room are charged at an additional £10-£20 per night.
+All rooms include ensuite bathrooms or have private shower room facilities

-Our Isle of Skye tour is available with departures every Monday & Friday from Edinburgh
+Our Isle of Skye tour is available with departures every Monday, Wednesday, Friday and Saturday* from Edinburgh.
+(Saturday departures are only available during the summer months.)

 Tour includes driver/guide and transportation.

-It is important to bring suitable shoes and clothing for walking and for the Scottish weather, which is very often cold and wet!
+It is essential to bring suitable shoes and clothing for walking and for the Scottish weather, which is very often cold and wet!

 We depart Edinburgh in the morning, and head out of the city, passing iconic landmarks along the way including Edinburgh Castle and Linlithgow Palace.
-The journey to the Isle of Skye takes us past some of the most impressive sites in Scotland, and our small 16-seater minibus can visit locations that other larger tours cannot reach!
+You’ll also catch a glimpse of Stirling Castle and the Wallace Monument.
+The journey to the Isle of Skye takes us past some of the most impressive sites in Scotland!

 Your expert guide will share with you the rich history and tales from the Castle.
 Highlights include a 100-foot gatehouse, impressive Great Hall, musicians gallery and more.